sksumanta/Banking_EndtoEnd_Devops/README.md

 .
 It Parameterize the k8s code so the same application in different environments (dev, staging, production) run effectivly by changing values in the parameter instead of editing manifests
 .
 Easier Upgrade and If a deployment goes wrong, you can rollback to a previous version.

 banking-helm/
-|
+├── Chart.yaml                     # Umbrella chart metadata (name, version, dependencies)
-├── values.yaml                 # Global default values (used by umbrella chart) ├── charts/
+├── values.yaml                    # Global defaults for all subcharts
+├── charts/                        # Subcharts directory
 │   ├── common/                    # Shared resources (secrets, ingress, configmaps)
 │   │   ├── Chart.yaml
 │   │   ├── values.yaml
 │   │   └── templates/
 │   │       ├── secret.yaml
 │   │       ├── ingress.yaml
+│   │       ├── configmap.yaml
-│   │       └── configmap.yaml
+│   │       └── _helpers.tpl
 │   ├── customer-care/             # Customer Care microservice
 │   │   ├── Chart.yaml
 │   │   ├── values.yaml
 │   │   └── templates/